zilishen/documentation/content/includes/nap-waf/config/common/policy-authoring-and-tuning.md

 A policy's enforcement mode can be:

 - **Blocking:** Any illegal or suspicious requests are logged and blocked.
+This is the default enforcement mode for the default policy and any added policy unless changed to Transparent.
 - **Transparent:** Any illegal or suspicious requests are logged but not blocked.

 Specific security features can be defined as blocked or transparent in the policy.